-If the End of Life Choice Act passes into law following the September 2020 referendum, Rotorua Community Hospice will take an organisational position of conscientious objection and will not be providing euthanasia services.
+New Zealand voted into law the End of Life Choice Act 2019 in the September 2020 referendum.
+Rotorua Community Hospice has taken an organisational position of conscientious objection and will not be providing euthanasia services.

 We have taken this position because we fully support the philosophy of hospice to aim to neither hasten nor postpone death and we believe that euthanasia does not have a place in palliative care.
 We believe with good support people can live well until they die, and their family and whānau can be an important part of this time and need support also.